shotgunsoftware/tk-core/docs/initializing.rst

 The Pipeline Configuration on disk contains the following items:

 - A configuration.
-This contains all the the details that define the configuration: what version of the Core API to use, what versions of apps and engines, the naming convention and templates to use.
+This contains all the the details that define the configuration: app and engine settings, naming convention and file system templates.

-- A version of the core API as defined by the configuration.
+- An installed version of the core API as required by the configuration.

 - A ``tank`` command which gives access to admin and maintenance commands to make it easy to upgrade and configure the configuration.
 It also gives